helenzhou6/FAC-Notes/weekFour.md

 To creating an blog post website.
 General points:
 * NB `server.js` is in the root for some reason, should really be in the `src` folder (but if you do change it remember `..` to go up a directory when writing file paths)
 * We encountered problems as soon as we added the `script.js` file on the front end [in step 10](https://github.com/shannonjensen/node-workshop/blob/master/step10.md).
 This is because the purpose of [this front end javascript](https://github.com/shannonjensen/node-workshop/blob/master/public/script.js) is to reload the page (upon the document being ready), and obtain blog post data from the backend using an **XHR/AJAX request** using the URL `/posts`.
 So the whole thing was crashing since it was trying to find the endpoint `/posts` that had not been written yet.
-    * Using an XHR request this way means the frontend is reaching an endpoint without any page redirection (to the `/posts` URL, hence why there is no need to write a redirection involvind `"Location": "/"`.
+    * Using an XHR request this way means the frontend is reaching an endpoint without any page redirection (to the `/posts` URL, hence why there is no need to write a redirection involving `"Location": "/"`.
+* Only through XHR requests can the front end request and receive for information in the backend.
 * The blog information is a [`posts.json` file](https://github.com/shannonjensen/node-workshop/blob/solution/src/posts.json) that is JSON (the key is the timestamp and value is the blog post text).

 In `router.js` file:
 ```